simatic-ax/ae-tiax/README.md

 # Collection of application examples for TIAX use cases

+Here is insert a new description because i think it's useful

 ## TIAX use case

 The TIAX use case is a workflow, which converts a library written in ST and SIMATIC AX to TIA Portal global library for TIA Portal > V18